Barandis/kessel/src/docs/parsers/lookahead.md

 #### Parameters

-* `p` The parser to apply without consuming input.
+* `p`: The parser to apply without consuming input.
 If `p` succeeds, its result will be returned.

 #### Success